 An estimated 36% of shoppers abandon their online shopping because of unexpected delivery costs.
 Keep your customers informed of how and when the goods will be delivered, and make sure that the costs incurred do not come as an unpleasant surprise.

-Insisting that a customer sets up an account can discourage them if they are pushed for time; you may want their contact details for future communications, but this is worthless unless they actually decide to go through with the purchase.
+Insisting that a customer sets up an account can discourage them if they’re pushed for time; you may want their contact details for future communications, but this is worthless unless they actually decide to go through with the purchase.

 The average UK consumer has 118 online accounts.
 By using a social medium such as Facebook or Google to log in, you can bypass a long registration process, and the customer will have one less username and password to remember.

-Sometimes the various stages of an online purchase can feel like a decathlon; keep the finishing line in sight for your customer so that they know how long the process will take, and won’t become disillusioned.
+Sometimes the various stages of an online purchase can feel like a decathlon; keep the finishing line in sight for your customer so that they know how long the process will take, and won’t become disillusioned with the process.

 Avoid incurring the wrath of your customer who can’t find an error in the information they’ve submitted by clearly highlighting the fields that need attention.